shivendramaurya/Assignment/README.md

 # Assignment

 Description : Rest service which accepts file path and provide give the comman words present in all the files.
-This projcet is created from sample spring-boot project which can as standalone appication
+This projcet is created from sample spring-boot project which can run as standalone application

 To run the project from source code: